 \paragraph{General instruction following tasks}

-For non-verifiable tasks, the Answer-Consistency method is not applicable.
-Instead, we employ the Rejecting Instruction Preferences ({\bf\em RIP}) method as proposed by \citet{yu2025rip}.
-In this method, for a given task instruction, $K$ responses are generated, and each response is evaluated using a reward model (RM), resulting in a score for each response.
-The filtering process is then based on the distribution of these scores.
-In our setting we use the lowest score among these $K$ responses to represent the score of the synthetic prompt.
-We then filter the data by selecting only those prompts with the higher scores.
-Notably, this approach can also be applied to verifiable tasks, and we conduct experiments in that context as well.
+For non-verifiable tasks, the Answer-Consistency method is not applicable as we do not generate target responses when creating synthetic examples for open-ended questions.
+Instead, we employ ideas from the Rejecting Instruction Preferences ({\bf\em RIP}) method as proposed by \citet{yu2025rip}.
+In this method, for a given task instruction, $K$ responses are generated, and each response is evaluated using a reward model (RM), resulting in a rating for each response.
+The filtering process is then based on the distribution of these ratings.
+We use the lowest rating among these $K$ responses to represent the overall score of a given synthetic instruction.
+While \citet{yu2025rip} set a global threshold for filtering over these scores, we notice a topic distribution shift if we perform such global filtering, as each topic category has different score distributions.
+Therefore, we slightly modify RIP by sampling multiple instructions from each few-shot prompt, then selecting the one with the highest score.
+Notably, the RIP approach can also be applied to verifiable tasks, and we conduct experiments in that context as well.